COST GUIDE

 Detached Garage Electrical Costs

-A detached garage installation involves running an armoured cable from the main house consumer unit to the garage, typically underground.
-The installation scope and cost break down as follows:
+A detached garage installation means running an armoured cable from the main house consumer unit to the garage, usually underground.
+Cost scales almost entirely with the length and difficulty of that run.

-Short run (up to 10 metres, garden) — £800 to £1,200.
-Typically one day's work.
-Includes 6mm² SWA cable, shallow trench through lawn, small consumer unit, one lighting circuit, one socket circuit.
+Up to 10 m, through garden£800 – £1,200Usually one day.
+6mm² SWA, trench through lawn, small consumer unit, one lighting circuit, one socket circuit

-Long run (over 25 metres, or under concrete driveway) — £1,600 to £2,000+.
-Under-driveway cable requires diamond cutting or boring through the concrete slab, significant reinstatement, and potentially a larger cable size to account for volt drop (Regulation 525 of BS 7671).
+Over 25 m, or under a driveway£1,600 – £2,000+Diamond cutting or boring through the slab, significant reinstatement, and possibly a larger cable to hold the voltage drop

 03 · Cost Guide